Advanced boiling water reactor

 The advanced boiling water reactor (ABWR) is a Generation III boiling water reactor.
-The ABWR is currently offered by GE Hitachi Nuclear Energy (GEH) and Toshiba.
+The ABWR is currently offered by GE Vernova Hitachi Nuclear Energy (GVH) and Toshiba.
 The ABWR generates electrical power by using steam to power a turbine connected to a generator; the steam is boiled from water using heat generated by fission reactions within nuclear fuel.
 Kashiwazaki-Kariwa unit 6 is considered the first Generation III reactor in the world.

 Boiling water reactors (BWRs) are the second most common form of light water reactor with a direct cycle design that uses fewer large steam supply components than the pressurized water reactor (PWR), which employs an indirect cycle.
 The ABWR is the present state of the art in boiling water reactors, and is the first Generation III reactor design to be fully built, with several reactors complete and operating.
 The first reactors were built in Japan The projects in both Taiwan and US are reported to be over-budget.

 The standard ABWR plant design has a net electrical output of about 1.35 GW, generated from about 3926 MW of thermal power.